jeffreyadams/atlasofliegroups-docs/run_atlas.rst

 Get atlas running
 --------------------

 Let's say you compiled the software in a directory atlasofliegroup, or perhaps you put a pre-compiled binary there.
 Use your terminal to navigate into that directory.
-You should end up in a directory contains the excecutable files Fokko and atlas, and subdirectories messages (help files for Fokko) and atlas-scripts (auxiliary and help files for atlas).
+You should end up in a directory that contains the excecutable files Fokko and atlas, and subdirectories messages (help files for Fokko) and atlas-scripts (auxiliary and help files for atlas).

 Once you are there, depending on your setting, do either::